hyperledger/fabric/examples/e2e_cli/end-to-end.rst

       Error: rpc error: code = 14 desc = grpc: RPC failed fast due to transport failure

-Make sure you pointed to the correct binaries in the release folder when generating the artifacts, and that your backend is running against "alpha2" images or compiled images from the current master branch.
+Make sure you pointed to the correct binaries in the release folder when generating the artifacts, and that your backend is running against "beta" images or compiled images from the current master branch.

 If you see the below error: